JoshWilde/LensFindery-McLensFinderFace/README.md

 ![OU-200](https://github.com/JoshWilde/LensFindery-McLensFinderFace/blob/main/OU-200-4BANDS-CLEAR_3-1.png)

-model code
-load images code
-training code
-testing code

 ## Gravitational Compound Lenses
 To investigate if these models can identify gravitational compound lenses, we needed to simulate these images.
 This was achieved using the Lenstronomy [3] and SkyPy [4] Python packages.
 In the paper [1], We generated two different compound lens datasets, one was mainly compound arcs and the other was mainly double Einstein rings.

-## Interpretability

 ## To Do List
 ### CNN Models
 model code

 load images code

 training code

+testing code

+Add Weights

+### Gravitational Compound Lenses
+Generating Simulated Compound Lens Code

 testing code

 ## Citation